Lawrence Berkeley National Lab's (LBNL) Facilities Division has an opening for a High Voltage Electrician to join the team.

 Keep accurate work records and complete paperwork in a neat and timely manner.
 Maintain operating and quality assurance records, such as daily logbooks.

-Plan the methods and procedures required to complete installation, maintenance, operations, testing, and repair work on electric utility distribution system substations, circuits, and standby power systems.
+Plan the methods and procedures required to complete installation, maintenance, operations, testing, and repair work on electric utility distribution system substations, circuits, and stand-by power systems.
+With WPC, management, and other related staff, develop planning, timing and contingencies for work to be performed

 Perform electric utility distribution system switching operations to transfer system loads, isolate components, de-energize equipment, and install safety grounds.